 1) What is it?
 It’s a short but super fun hiking spot on the Appalachian Trail within Harriman State Park.
 You will pass through boulders, scramble up rocks and overall get an amazing hiking experience.

 2) Is Lemon Squeezer the only one of it’s kind?
 No!
 There’s actually several hikes called Lemon Squeezer and some are on and off the Appalachian Trail.
-For example, there is a Lemon Squeezer in Mohonk Preserve on the Labyrinth hike (no association to the AT).
+For example, there is a Lemon Squeezer in Mohonk Preserve on the Labyrinth trail (no association to the AT).

 3) What does Lemon Squeezer mean (in regards to hiking)?
 The term “Lemon Squeezer” is just another word for tight hiking spot or squeeze.